top of page

 Achieving a family/work balance after a brain injury

-I’ve found that finding the right balance with work after encephalitis has been very challenging.
+I’ve found that finding the right balance with work after brain injury has been very challenging.
 I truly enjoy my work, I have awesome employers (they are caring, accepting and do everything one could hope for), but I often find that I come back from work destroyed which leaves me quite sad and deflated.

 We have three young active boys and they need to have a mom that can be there for them after work.
 It’s honestly a hard one as I’ve always been the type of person to push myself 110% in everything that I do.
 I've always been good at pushing just that little bit more to get through the hard patches.
 But see, it doesn’t work like that with brain injuries.
-You actually gotta stop/rest/slow right down in order for your brain to be the best it can be and consequently to be the best you can be for the ones around you.
+You actually gotta stop/rest/slow right down in order for your brain to be the best it can be, and consequently be the best you can be for the ones around you.

 Recent Posts